Facial Action Coding System: Computer-generated imagery

-F.A.C.S. coding is also used extensively in computer animation, in particular for computer facial animation, with facial expressions being expressed as vector graphics of A.Us.
-F.A.C.S. vectors are used as weights for blend shapes corresponding to each A.U., with the resulting face mesh then being used to render the finished face.
-Deep-learning techniques can be used to determine the F.A.C.S. vectors from face images obtained during motion capture acting, facial motion capture or other performances.
+FACS coding is also used extensively in computer animation, in particular for computer facial animation, with facial expressions being expressed as vector graphics of A.Us.
+FACS vectors are used as weights for blend shapes corresponding to each AU, with the resulting face mesh then being used to render the finished face.
+Deep-learning techniques can be used to determine the FACS vectors from face images obtained during motion capture acting, facial motion capture or other performances.

 Codes for action units

-For clarification, the F.A.C.S. is an index of facial expressions, but does not actually provide any biomechanical information about the degree of muscle activation.
-Though muscle activation is not part of the F.A.C.S., the main muscles involved in the facial expression have been added here.
+For clarification, the FACS is an index of facial expressions, but does not actually provide any biomechanical information about the degree of muscle activation.
+Though muscle activation is not part of the FACS, the main muscles involved in the facial expression have been added here.

-Action units (A.U.s) are the fundamental actions of individual muscles or groups of muscles.
+Action units (AUs) are the fundamental actions of individual muscles or groups of muscles.

-Action descriptors (A.D.s) are unitary movements that may involve the actions of several muscle groups (e.g., a forward‐thrusting movement of the jaw).
-The muscular basis for these actions has not been specified and specific behaviors have not been distinguished as precisely as for the A.U.s.
+Action descriptors (ADs) are unitary movements that may involve the actions of several muscle groups (e.g., a forward‐thrusting movement of the jaw).
+The muscular basis for these actions has not been specified and specific behaviors have not been distinguished as precisely as for the AUs.

-For the most accurate annotation, the F.A.C.S. suggests agreement from at least two independent certified F.A.C.S. encoders.
+For the most accurate annotation, the FACS suggests agreement from at least two independent certified FACS encoders.

 Intensity scoring

-Intensities of the F.A.C.S. are annotated by appending letters A–E (for minimal-maximal intensity) to the action unit number (e.g. A.U.
-1A is the weakest trace of A.U.
-1 and A.U.
-1E is the maximum intensity possible for the individual person).
+Intensities of the FACS are annotated by appending letters A–E (for minimal-maximal intensity) to the action unit number (e.g. AU 1A is the weakest trace of AU 1 and AU 1E is the maximum intensity possible for the individual person).